leaningtech/labs/src/content/docs/cheerpj3/23-licensing.md

 title: Licensing
 ---

+CheerpJ is free to use for personal projects, most non-commercial applications and for technical evaluations.
+For commercial projects, you need a license.

 CheerpJ is **free for personal use and technical evaluation**.
 Companies must [purchase a license][licensing].
 For academic and not-for-profit projects, please [contact us][contact].

 - Individuals can use CheerpJ for **free**.
 This includes:
   - Most open-source projects
   - Personal projects that generate income
   - Public-facing applications (such as games, educational applications, etc.)
-- Academic and not-for-profits: [please enquire for eligibility][contact]
+- Academic and non-profit organisations: [please enquire for eligibility][contact]
-- Commercial users:
+- For all other organisations (commercial, public sector, etc.):
   - Free for technical evaluations / testing
-  - Requires [CheerpJ Commercial License][licensing]
+  - Requires a [Commercial license][licensing]

 ## Examples

-- Example 1: You are using CheerpJ for a personal open-source project. **Your price is zero.**
+- Example 1: You are using CheerpJ for a personal open-source project. **Free license.**
 - Example 2: You are a company and you want to use CheerpJ to build a free customer-facing application.
 [You require a license][licensing].
 - Example 3: You are a company and you want to use CheerpJ to build a web application for internal use.
 [You require a license][licensing].
-- Example 4: You are a company and are evaluating CheerpJ to be used for a future commercial project. **Your price is zero.**
+- Example 4: You are a company and are evaluating CheerpJ to be used for a future commercial project. **Free license.**
-- Example 5: You are a public sector, not-for-profit, school, or academic organisation.
+- Example 5: You are a public sector, not-for-profit, or academic organisation.
 [Contact us][contact].
-- Example 6: You are a single developer building a commercial project, but you have not gone into production yet. **Your price is zero**.
+- Example 6: You are an individual developer building a commercial project. **Free license**.

 ## Technical evaluations